Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Smooth NS nanowires

 \section{Smooth NS nanowires}

-We now {study} the second type of inhomogeneous nanowire, wherein the {pairing $\Delta(x)$ is also position dependent, like $\phi(x)$}.
+We now consider the second type of inhomogeneous nanowire, wherein the pairing, like $\phi(x)$, is also position dependent, $\Delta(x)$.
 We again consider a simple profile that interpolates between a left side and a right side.
 The left side is always normal in this case, with $\Delta_N=0$, so that the nanowire contains a smooth NS interface centered at $x=L_N$,

 This model is relevant to many devices explored in recent experiments.
-Nanowires are often proximitised by epitaxial growth of a superconductor on the surface of the nanowire.
+Nanowires are often made superconducting by growing an epitaxial superconductor on their surface.
 Often, the epitaxial coverage of the nanowire is incomplete, so it is natural to assume a suppressed pairing in the exposed portions.
 Like in the S'S nanowire, a thorough microscopic validation of this model would require a detailed characterisation of the device in question.